-Our Estate Disputes team is led by Adrian Riccioni and is supported by Peter Sgro.
+Our Estate Disputes team is led by Adrian Riccioni who is supported by Siew Goh and Ash Sahota.
 The team provide expert advice on contesting, challenging or defending a Will and other matters regarding the value of the estate.

 Can I contest a Will?